 Subject to data availability, I-AM's portfolio management team continuously monitors the principal adverse impacts of issuers and target funds via a variety of sustainability indicators, incorporating external data.
-I-AM uses the internationally renowned data providers MSCI ESG Research and Institutional Shareholder Services (ISS) in the area of single funds and portfolio funds as well as the data provider Symbiotics for the microfinance funds.
+I-AM uses a combination of two external data providers, MSCI ESG Research and Institutional Shareholder Services (ISS), for the single funds and portfolio funds and Symbiotics for the microfinance funds.